Greenhouse gases (also known as GHGs) are gases in the earth’s atmosphere that trap heat.

 Since the Industrial Revolution, humans have been releasing larger quantities of greenhouse gases into the atmosphere.
 In the past century that amount has increased dramatically, with the knock-on effect of global warming.
 Global temperatures have accelerated in the past 30 years and are now the highest since records began.

-This GHG is produced naturally through decomposition.
+Methane is produced naturally through decomposition.
 But again, human activity has displaced the natural balance.
-Large amounts of methane is released by cattle farming, landfill waste dumps, rice farming and the traditional production of oil and gas.
+Large amounts of methane are released by cattle farming, landfill waste dumps, rice farming and the traditional production of oil and gas.

 Nitrous oxide is produced through the large-scale use of commercial and organic fertilisers, fossil-fuel combustion, nitric-acid production and biomass burning.